matusmarcin/olympics/README.md

 ## Coding standards, tests, coverage and all

-Everything is linted, much of the code is covered by test and the project is set up so that you (I) keep doing that.
+Everything is linted, much of the code is covered by tests and the project is set up so that you (I) keep doing that.
 Linting is checked as a pre-commit hook and tests run as pre-push.
 Test coverage is done out of the box by **Jest**.

 This is how it looks: